mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 .. image:: gfx/dim_linear_user_location_absolute.png

-The `location` is relative to origin of the active coordinate system or WCS if no UCS is defined in the :meth:`~ezdxf.entities.DimStyleOverride.render` method, the user defined `location` can also be set by :meth:`~ezdxf.entities.DimStyleOverride.user_location_override`.
+The `location` is relative to the origin of the active coordinate system or WCS if no UCS is defined in the :meth:`~ezdxf.entities.DimStyleOverride.render` method, the user defined `location` can also be set by :meth:`~ezdxf.entities.DimStyleOverride.user_location_override`.

 Location Relative to Center of Dimension Line